-Volunteer registration is now open for the CopperDog 150 and CopperDog 40 sled dog races this coming March 1-3, 2013.
-There are literally hundreds of shifts and positions to fill, so we need your help.
-Please take a look at the volunteer schedule, find something that suites your liking and sign-up for as many shifts as you want.
-Please watch out for conflicts in your schedule.
+Volunteer registration is now open or the 2017 CopperDog 150 and CopperDog 40 sled dog races this coming March 3 - 5, 2017.
+There are literally hundreds of shifts and positions to fill and we need your help.
+Interested?
+Just take a look at the 2017 Volunteer Schedule, find something that suites your liking and click sign-up for as many shifts as you want.
+If you do a lot of volunteer, please watch out for overlap conflicts in your schedule.

 When you register more than just yourself for a volunteer shift, you become responsible to bring all of the people you indicated.
 Kids age 14 and over are considered able bodied volunteers, but there must be at least one adult (18+) on each shift.
 Kids 13 and younger are welcome to volunteer, but do not count towards the minimum number of volunteers that must be present.
 Volunteering is fun for the entire family, we just need to make sure that our bases or covered to provide a safe event for all.

 Our volunteer system is a home brew and can be a little buggy from time to time.
 Please let us know if this happens to you, if the system doesn't work as expect, or you just have ideas on how to improve it.
 Send an e-mail to Todd Brassard with a description of the problem.
 Cut and paste the error if you can.

 Volunteering for CopperDog is ridiculously easy!
 And working a shift or three CopperDog weekend is a lot of fun.
 Please just thousands of people who have discovered that volunteer is the best way to experience CopperDog weekend!
 And THANK YOU for the help!

 The 8th Annual CopperDog 150/80 sled dog races are quickly approaching and we are preparing to host another successful race.

 WHO: all volunteers, open event, please join us

 WHAT: learn about working with dog teams and mushers